ZZP12/CS7280_Network_Science/M3L08_Advanced_Topics_in_Community_Detection/M3L08_Advanced_Topics_in_Community_Detection.md

 So, instead of trying to compute communities by clustering nodes, we can try to compute communities by clustering links.
 However, how can we cluster links?
 We first need a similarity metric to quantify the likelihood that two links belong to the same community.

 Recall that if two nodes i and j belong to the same community, we expect that they will have several common neighbors (because a community is a dense subgraph).
-So the similarity S((i,k),(j,k)) of two links (i,k) and (j,k)  that attach to a common node k can be evaluated based on the number of common neighbors that nodes i and j have – with the convention that the set of neighbors of a node i includes the node itself.
+So the similarity S((i,k),(j,k)) of two links (i,k) and (j,k)  that __attach to a common node k__ can be evaluated based on the number of common neighbors that nodes i and j have – with the convention that the set of neighbors of a node i __includes the node itself__.
 We normalize this number by the total number of distinct neighbors of i and j, so that it is at most equal to 1 (when the two nodes i and j have exactly the same set of neighbors).

-In other words, if N(i) is the set of  neighbors of node i (including i) and N(j) is the set of neighbors of node j, then the link similarity metric is defined as:
+_In other words, if N(i) is the set of  neighbors of node i (including i) and N(j) is the set of neighbors of node j, then the link similarity metric is defined as_:
 ![M3L08_02](imgs/M3L08_02.png)

 Now that we have a similarity metric for pairs of links, we can follow exactly the same hierarchical clustering process we studied in the previous lesson to create a dendrogram of links, based on their pairwise similarity.